 Water is the single most important factor for tree survival.
-If the year you plant is like the severe drought experienced by the Midwest several summers ago, if you do not water your trees they will die.
+Mother Nature does not always provide enough water for trees to survive their first few years after planting.
+If you experience drought, even mild drought, your tree could die from lack of water.
 The truth is that many trees die from too little or too much water during the first few months after planting.
 Trees are likely to get too little water in well-drained soil and too much in soil that is poorly drained.
-We recommend for best success to supplemental water your newly planted trees for the first two years.
+For best success we recommend you water your newly planted trees for the first two years.

-If you plant in the fall, water in at planting, and then 1x/week until they lose their leaves and go dormant with the onset of winter.
+If you plant in the fall, water at planting, and then 1x/week until they lose their leaves and go dormant at the onset of winter.
 Resume watering after leaf out in the spring.
-Make sure water is applied to the original root ball.
-Adjust water according to soil type, temperature, rainfall, and other irrigation.

 Make sure water is applied to the original root ball.
 Adjust water according to soil type, temperature, rainfall, and other irrigation.

-A 5 gallon bucket with a 1/16” hole drilled just above the bottom can be filled from the tank, and will also catch rain.
+A 5-gallon bucket with a 1/16” hole drilled just above the bottom can be filled from the tank, and will also catch the rain.

 In addition, we highly recommend the use of Grow Tubes, which will recycle the transpiration moisture given off of the leaves at night.